 Spay & Neuter

-The Society for the Prevention of Cruelty to Animals (SPCA) for Monterey County Veterinary Clinic provides high-quality spay & neuter services (see below), vaccinations, leukemia tests, flea and tick control, and microchips at an affordable price for dogs and cats in our community.
+The Society for the Prevention of Cruelty to Animals (SPCA) Monterey County Veterinary Clinic provides high-quality spay & neuter services (see below), vaccinations, leukemia tests, flea and tick control, and microchips at an affordable price by appointment for dogs and cats in our community.

 SPAY & NEUTER SURGERIES